ansible/ansible-builder/docs/index.rst

 Quickstart for Ansible Builder
 ==============================

 To get started with Ansible Builder, you must install the ``ansible-builder`` utility and a containerization tool.
-Once you have the tools you need, create an :ref:`execution environment definition <builder_ee_definition>` file.
+Once you have the tools you need, create an :ref:`Execution Environment definition <builder_ee_definition>` file.
 By default this file is called ``execution_environment.yml``.
-In this file you can specify the exact content you want to include in your execution environment.
+In this file you can specify the exact content you want to include in your
+Execution Environment.
 You can specify these items:

 - the base container image
 - the version of Python